mo1878/cppProjectTemplate/README.md

 The main purpose of this CLI is to create a project structure that can be used to build C++ applications on VSCode.

-While trying to learn C++ I noticed the lack of a general template that could be used when learning C++ or building C++ applications on VSCode for MacOS.
+While learning C++ I noticed the lack of a general template that could be used when learning C++ or building C++ applications on VSCode for MacOS.

 So I thought it would be a great Idea to learn how this can be done in another language I'm trying to learn - Golang.